Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 Male hiker drinking from water bottle

-Drinking lots of water is especially important at high elevations, as it can help to alleviate the symptoms of mild altitude sickness
+Drinking water helps to mitigate the symptoms of altitude sickness

 Bring water purification tablets